nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 The `for-of` loop uses iterables to return a series of values in a loop.
 This makes creating loops easier than the traditional `for` loop because you no longer need to track values and control when the loop ends.
 The `for-of` loop automatically reads all values from the iterator until there are no more and then exits.

 To make it easier to use `for-of`, many values in ECMAScript 6 have default iterators.
 All the collection types, arrays, maps, and sets, have iterators designed for easy access to their contents.
-Strings also have a default iterator so it's easy to iterate over the code points of the string (rather than the code units).
+Strings also have a default iterator so it's easy to iterate over the characters of the string (rather than the code units).

+The spread operator works with any iterable and makes it easy to convert iterables into arrays.
+It does this by reading values from an iterator and inserting them individually into an array.

 Generators are a special type of function that automatically creates an iterator when called.
 These functions are indicated by the start (`*`) and make use of the `yield` keyword to indicate which value to return for each successive call to `next()`.